Best Neighbors

 Maria Otero quit practicing law in order to help women of diverse backgrounds reach their business goals.

-March/April 2009 by Cheryl Sowa
+2009 March/April by Cheryl Sowa

 Head of the Class